cadmic/mwcc-debugger/README.md

 ### Frontend passes

-The frontend performs optimizations on an intermediate representation (creatively called "IR").
+The frontend parses C/C++ code into an abstract syntax tree, which is dumped as `frontend-00-ast-initial-code.txt`.
+If optimizations are enabled, the frontend transforms this into an intermediate representation (creatively called "IR") and performs optimizations on that.
 These optimizations include:
 * Some loop unrolling, including replacing "induction variables" (for example, replacing `i * 2` with a new variable which is incremented by 2 every iteration).
 * Common subexpression elimination, where repeated expressions are replaced with new variables.
 * Range splitting, where reuses of the same local variable are replaced with new variables.

-The new variables created by the frontend look like `@` followed by a number, e.g. `@123`.
+Debugging the frontend optimizations is not currently supported (but will be soon).

-Debugging the frontend is not currently supported (but could be soon).
+After optimizations, the code is transformed back into an abstract syntax tree (dumped as `ast-final-code`) before being handed off to the backend.

 ### Backend passes